paritytech/subxt/README.md

 ### Downloading metadata from a Substrate node

-Use the `subxt-cli` CLI tool to download the metadata for your target runtime from a Substrate node.
+Use the `subxt-cli` CLI tool to download the metadata for your target runtime from a node.

 ```bash
 cargo run -p subxt-cli -- metadata -f bytes > metadata.scale